PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 16 HOW SUPPLIED/STORAGE AND HANDLING

-PROTONIX® I.V. (pantoprazole sodium) is supplied in a single-dose vial as a white to off-white freeze-dried powder for reconstitution containing 40 mg of pantoprazole.
+PROTONIX® I.V. (pantoprazole sodium) is supplied in a single-dose vial as a white to off-white freeze-dried powder for reconstitution and dilution containing 40 mg of pantoprazole.

 PROTONIX I.V. is available as follows: